 However, we can provide you with some tips to help you decide when to replace your furnace.
 From the age of the system, sudden temperature changes, costly operating costs, to loud noises, there are various signs it’s time to replace your old furnace with an energy efficient new system.
 When you need to make a solid decision about a furnace replacement, our team offers furnace repair and installation services to homes in areas of Pennsylvania such as Broomall, Conshohocken, West Chester, and Coatesville.
-Give us a call by phone at (484) 474-5373 or fill out our Service Request Form to receive assistance with a heating repair project.

-Signs It’s Time to Buy a New Heating System
+Signs It’s Time to Replace a Furnace

 Your Furnace Is Between 15 – 30 Years Old

 How long does a traditional furnace last?
 An average furnace is designed to operate for 15 to 30 years in a home.
-However, it is recommended to begin searching for a new furnace 15 years after the initial installation.
-The lifespan of a old furnace is also dependent on the type of fuel it utilizes to heat your home.
+However, it is recommended to begin searching for a furnace replacement 15 years after the initial installation.
+The lifespan of an old furnace is also dependent on the type of fuel it utilizes to heat your home.
 Many homeowners choose to install a new electric furnace because they boast a long average lifespan of 20 – 30 years.
 On the other hand, a gas furnace is engineered with a lifespan of 15 – 20 years.
 Although new gas furnaces have a lower lifespan, they cost less money to operate when compared to new electric furnaces.
 In addition, gas furnaces are able to heat your home at a faster rate when compared to electric systems.

 There are a variety of ways to prolong the lifespan of your old furnace.
 We recommend continuously replacing dirty filters in your furnace to ensure it is operating properly.
-Another way to improve the temperature of your home without purchasing a new furnace is to seal the windows and doors in your home to prevent heat from escaping.
+Another way to improve the temperature of your home without replacing a furnace is to seal the windows and doors in your home to prevent heat from escaping.
 You may also want to consider investing in a programmable thermostat to enhance the efficiency of your furnace.

 Furnace is Producing Loud Noises During Standard Operation

-There are various noises that may indicate a severe issue with your gas or electric furnace.
+There are various noises that may indicate a severe issue with your old gas or electric furnace.
 Are you wondering when to replace your furnace?
 Common noises such as rattling, popping, humming, and screeching may indicate you need a new furnace.
 You may also want to consider switching from a furnace to another heating source such as boilers, heat pumps, or ductless mini-split systems.